How to Build an Eco-Friendly House – Key Things to Consider

 You may have picked up some ideas by touring some of Australia’s most environmentally progressive homes on display at Sustainable House Day.
 But if you missed out, fear not!
-We’ve put together a list of ways to help boost your home’s green credentials.
+We’ve put together a list of key factors to consider when building an eco-friendly house.

 Remember Insulation is Key

 Poor insulation will cause heating and cooling issues within the home and could result in you using more energy trying to compensate for the loss of heat / coolness.

 Quality insulation is key to efficient temperature control as it reduces the exchange of heat, keeping houses warmer in the Winter and cooler in the Summer.

 Plant-based polyurethane rigid foam, sheep’s wool and straw bales are great insulating materials to use as they are eco-friendly.
 Made from kelp, hemp and bamboo, plant-based polyurethane rigid foam also protects against mould and pests.

 Did you know that up to 50% of a home’s heat is lost via the windows and doors?
 Well-sealed, quality windows and doors will help to prevent the exchange of heat as air flows in and out of the house.
 This again helps to maintain the temperature within your home.